A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Introduction

 \begin{theorem} (\cite[Theorem 1.2]{BS2021Fcrystals} and Theorem~\ref{Thm-main-1}) There is an equivalence of the category of prismatic $F$-crystals in finite locally free $\O_\Prism$-modules over $(\O_K)_{\Prism}$ and the category of Galois stable lattices in crystalline representations of $G_K$. \end{theorem}

-To relate the result of Bhatt-Scholze with previous works of characterizing lattices in crystalline representations using linear algebraic data, one should first realize the base rings $A$ used in those theories as certain prisms $(A,I)$ over $\O_K$.
-Then one should expect that evaluating the prismatic $F$-crystals on $(A,I)$ should recover the corresponding theory.
-For example, in the theory of Kisin \cite{KisinFcrystal}, he uses the base ring $A=\mathfrak{S}:=W(k)[\![u]\!]$ with $\delta(u)=0$, and if one fixes a uniformizer $\varpi$ of $\O_K$ which is a zero of an Eisenstein polynomial $E \in W(k)[u]$, then it is well-known that $(A,(E))$ is the so-called Breuil-Kisin prism which is inside $(\O_K)_{\Prism}$.
-And Kisin was able to attach any lattice $T$ in a crystalline representation of $G_K$ a finite free $A$-module together with an isomorphism $(\varphi^\ast \MM)[1/E] \simeq \MM[1/E]$.
-Now, if $\mathfrak{M}_{\Prism}$ is the prismatic $F$-crystal attaching to $T$ under Theorem~\ref{thm-intro-main-1}, then Bhatt-Scholze show that the evaluation of $\mathfrak{M}_\Prism$ on $(A,(E))$ recovers Kisin's theory (cf. Theorem 1.3 of $loc.cit.$).
+It is known that the prismatic theory of Bhatt-Scholze was first developed to give a new cohomology theory in \cite{BS19} that behaves like the ``$p$-adic motivic cohomology" for varieties $X$ over $\Q_p$.
+More concretely, prismatic cohomology theory unifies a lot of $p$-adic cohomology theories in the sense that one can get various cohomology theories using ``evaluation maps" \cite[Example 1.9]{BS19}.
+And such a procedure of evaluation can be seen more clearly in the absolute prismatic cohomology theory developed in \cite{Bhatt-Lurie-Absoluteprismaticcohomology}.
+Theorem~\ref{thm-intro-main-1} should also be regarded as a ``unified"-integral $p$-adic Hodge theory for crystalline representations.
+That is one should be able to recover classical integral $p$-adic Hodge theories from the result of Bhatt-Scholze using evaluation maps.
+If a classical integral $p$-adic Hodge theory over $\O_K$ is defined using linear algebraic data over a commutative ring $A$, then one should first realize $A$ as certain prisms $(A,I)$ over $\O_K$, then expect that evaluating the prismatic $F$-crystals on $(A,I)$ recovers the corresponding theory.
+For example, in the theory of Kisin \cite{KisinFcrystal}, he uses the base ring $A=\mathfrak{S}:=W(k)[\![u]\!]$ with $\delta(u)=0$, and he needs to fix a uniformizer $\varpi$ of $\O_K$ which is a zero of an Eisenstein polynomial $E \in W(k)[u]$.
+Then it is well-known that $(A,(E))$ is the so-called Breuil--Kisin prism, and $(A,(E))$ is inside $(\O_K)_{\Prism}$.
+Kisin was able to attach any lattice $T$ in a crystalline representation of $G_K$ a finite free $A$-module together with an isomorphism $(\varphi^\ast \MM)[1/E] \simeq \MM[1/E]$.
+Now, if $\mathfrak{M}_{\Prism}$ is the prismatic $F$-crystal attached to $T$ under Theorem~\ref{thm-intro-main-1}, then Bhatt-Scholze show that the evaluation of $\mathfrak{M}_\Prism$ on $(A,(E))$ recovers Kisin's theory (cf. \cite[Theorem 1.3]{BS2021Fcrystals}).